 Homemade fermented vegetables provide a rich source of probiotics.

-1. Diet and Nutrition.
+1. Diet, Nutrition, and Inflammatory Bowel Disease.
 Crohn's and Colitis Foundation of America (CCFA).
+[PDF]

 CeliacFAQ.com home page > Articles > 6 Things You Should Know About Gastroenterologists >